hubost/SystemZarzadzaniaRecepcja/README.md

  💠Mysql-connector-j-8.1.0
 </h3>
 <h1>🥇Goal and Motivation</h1><br>
+ENG<br>
+<h2>My main goal was to create a program capable of managing the reception of a local hotel database.
+The program allows for real-time management and tracking of reservations, as well as presenting statistics.
+My second main goal however was to create a consistent database that would have its presentation and usage in a program with a graphical user interface.</h2><br>
 PL<br>
 <h2>Moim głównym celem było stworzenie programu zdolnego do zarządzania recepcją lokalnej bazy danych obiektu hotelowego.
 Program pozwala na bieżące zarządzanie i śledzenie rezerwacji, a także ukazuje statystyki obiektu.
-Moim drugim głównym celem było stworzenie spójnej bazy danych, która miałaby swoją prezentację i użycie w programie z graficznym interfejsem użytkownika.</h2><br>ENG<br>
+Moim drugim głównym celem było stworzenie spójnej bazy danych, która miałaby swoją prezentację i użycie w programie z graficznym interfejsem użytkownika.</h2>
-<h2>My main goal was to create a program capable of managing the reception of a local hotel database.
-The program allows for real-time management and tracking of reservations, as well as presenting statistics.
-My second main goal however was to create a consistent database that would have its presentation and usage in a program with a graphical user interface.</h2>